SUNILCHOUDHARY5764/AVAX_Module2/README.md

 # Bank App Metacrafters

-A simple Ethereum-based bank application smart contract with a React frontend for interacting with the contract.
+A simple Ethereum-based decentralized bank application smart contract with a React frontend for interacting with the contract.

 ## Description